 When you think of rehab, you probably think most often of treatment for drug or alcohol addiction.
 Many people, though, seek help at residential treatment centers every year for mental health issues.
 Inpatient treatment for depression can help improve the life of someone struggling with this serious mental health problem.

 If you are having thoughts about harming yourself, please reach out to the National Suicide Prevention Lifeline at (800) 273-8255.

 Signs You Should Consider Rehab For DepressionWhen to Seek Inpatient Treatment for Depression

 The biggest piece here to remember is that there are professionals out there to walk you through your situation.
 Suffering from any depressive disorder is painful, difficult, and can leave us feeling hopeless.
 Nobody has to go it alone.
-There are people willing to guide you through finding treatment, but you need to seek help.
+There are people willing to guide you through finding treatment, but first, you need to ask for help.
 Although it may not feel like it, depression can be treated.
-Sometimes it takes time and finding what works, but there are many methods of depression treatment, and psychologists and neuroscientists are continuing to learn more every day.
+It may take a little time to find the best treatment, but there are many methods out there.
+Reach out to Elevation Behavioral Health and get the help you need and deserve.